Business

 Buffer: SaaS pricing model template

-It is a social media management platform offering a flat-rate pricing model.
-Customers pay a fixed monthly fee, and they can schedule and manage their social media posts without worrying about usage or the number of social media profiles.
+It is a social media management service that has a flat-rate pricing system.
+Customers pay certain fee every month, and they can plan and control their posts on the social media without concerns of using and the number of social media accounts.

 5. Per-feature SaaS pricing model